 Prokaryotic cells do not possess a nucleus in them.
 They are present in various shapes.
 They have hair-like structures on their surface.
-Bacteria and Archaea are prokaryotes which show prokaryotic cellular organization.
+For example, bacteria and archaea are prokaryotes which show prokaryotic cellular organization.

 Moreover, they are known to have single cell structure.
-They also carry cytoplasm, plasma membrane, and ribosome in them.
+Also, they carry cytoplasm, plasma membrane, and ribosome in them.
 They do not support reproduction; their production is mainly on the basis of asexual procedures such as binary fission, budding etc. A prokaryotic cell contains a single circular chromosome that floats in the cytoplasm.

 What are the Similarities Between Eukaryotic Cells and Prokaryotic Cells?

 - Eukaryotic cells and prokaryotic cells contain DNA.